softcon17/getting-started/session-activity/STEP 1 - Run it!.md

 ```
 C:\Users\<USERID>\Documents\...
 ```
-Keep going with this untill you get inside the example frontend folder.
+Keep going with this until you get inside the example frontend folder.
 You can also type in the command `ls` if you want to see the folders and files that are accessible from your current location.<br/><br/>

 #### Installing Dependencies